pimbrouwers/Falco/README.md

 ## Host Builder

 [Kestrel][1] is the web server at the heart of ASP.NET.
 It's a performant, secure and maintained by incredibly smart people.
-Below is an example on customizing your host instance, taken from the [Configure Host][21] sample.
+Getting it up and running is usually done using `Host.CreateDefaultBuilder(args)`, but it can grow verbose quickly.
+To make things a little cleaner, Falco exposes an optional computation expression.
+Below is an example using the builder, taken from the [Configure Host][21] sample.

 ```f#
 module ConfigureHost.Program